 Under 2012 Alternative C2a, the Airport Golf Course located east of the Airport on Hamilton Road, would be impacted by the relocation of Runway 10R/28L 800 feet to the south.
 The following provides more information on the golf course and the potential impacts.
 The Airport Golf Course opened in 1966 on land owned by the City of Columbus.
-As of December 2007, the CRAA owns the golf course property and leases it to the City of Columbus to manage the golf course.
+The CRAA now owns the golf course property and leases it to the City of Columbus to manage the golf course.
 The golf course was opened after the construction of Runway 10R/28L at the Airport.
 As a result, the original design of the golf course was heavily influenced by the requirements to maintain setbacks and clear zones around the approach lighting system to Runway 28L.
-Exhibit 5.7-2, shows the existing Airport Golf Course layout.
+Exhibit 5.7-2, Existing Airport Golf Course Layout, shows the existing Airport Golf Course layout.